 You can purchase these policies ahead of time, or at the border, but there are plenty of reasons to plan ahead.
 If you know you will be driving into Mexico, buying your policy now will give you one less thing to worry about.

-You should know the excluded things from a different Mexican auto insurance policy.
+You should know the Mexican insurance policy exclusions.
 Some things that are routinely covered by U.S. insurers are add-ons in Mexico, so always ask before you buy.

 For instance, you will find your coverage is null and void if you are found to be under the influence.
 If you plan to enjoy some adult beverages, leave your car where it is and take a taxi instead.